Start, and finish the ARE.

 The NALSA Approach

-In which order you take the Divisions of the ARE is really a matter of personal preference.
-We recommend that you begin by taking the division that you feel most confident about passing, just to build some momentum.
+Generally, we recommend that you begin by taking the division that you feel most confident about passing, just to build some momentum.
 Your first exam will help you get accustomed to the testing center environment, their computer, etc., under time constraints.
 The experience will also help to relieve anxiety and lessen any intimidation for the next ARE exam.
 For information on how to select which division to take first/next, read our blog post here.

 The most important thing is just to get started.
 Don’t give up.
 Ideally, it is best to schedule a regular study time for yourself (like going to the gym) and stick to it, rather than study haphazardly when you happen to have a free hour or so.
 Of course this is hard.
 You may dread it.
 You may have a busy life and carving out time to study is difficult.
 You need to be organized to study efficiently.
 Do yourself a favor and get familiar with the ARE exam material at NCARB.org.
 Read it.
 Study smart.
 Get this last hurdle in becoming a registered Architect behind you!